 "It's a very integrated kind of fight together," Escalona said.

 Along with organizing around the future of policing, Escalona says CTUL hopes to be at the table as the metro looks to rebuild.

-"There is a lot of questions about what development will look like moving forward and we want to ensure community voices are at the forefront, not just corporate and businesses making decisions of what these places are going to look like," she said.
+"There are a lot of questions about what development will look like moving forward and we want to ensure community voices are at the forefront, not just corporations and businesses making decisions of what these places are going to look like," she said.

 To continue the conversations around the future of public safety in Minneapolis, Escalona says people need to remain engaged.
 She said the group's work in providing mutual aid may help with that aspect of organizing as volunteers may return for other opportunities with CTUL.

-"The mutual aid was a very immediate need, and even though it's not something we normally do, looking forward, there may be opportunities for people to volunteers," she said.
-"I think the mutual aid effort of the last week two weeks required, and had so many volunteers and people in and out of the building who are then in the process of learning of our goals of worker organizing."
+"The mutual aid was a very immediate need, and even though it's not something we normally do, looking forward, there may be opportunities for people to volunteer," she said.

 NOTE: Those looking to donate to mutual aid efforts can continue to do so at the Bahá'í Temple.
 CTUL continues to accept donations of masks, PPE and hand sanitizer.